Alamosaurus: Description

 Though no skull has ever been found, rod-shaped teeth have been found with Alamosaurus skeletons and probably belonged to this dinosaur.
 The vertebrae from the middle part of its tail had elongated centra.
 Alamosaurus had vertebral lateral fossae that resembled shallow depressions; fossae that similarly resemble shallow depressions are known from Saltasaurus, Malawisaurus, Aeolosaurus, and Gondwanatitan.
 Venenosaurus also had depression-like fossae, but its "depressions" penetrated deeper into the vertebrae, were divided into two chambers, and extend farther into the vertebral columns.
 Uniquely among titanosaurs, the ribs of Alamosaurus are pneumatised for two-thirds of the rib length; other titanosaurs had proximal rib ends, but in no other taxon did the pneumaticity extend as far as it did in Alamosaurus.
 Alamosaurus had more robust radii than Venenosaurus.
 The complete femur that was assigned to Alamosaurus is 1.61 m long.
+A fibula 1.4 m in length from the North Horn Formation may belong to this genus, though it cannot be referred with certainty since it is now lost.

 In 2008, Lehman and Woodward estimated that Alamosaurus would have reached a body mass of over 32000 kg within 45 years, growing up to 1000 kg per year.
 Lehman and Woodward estimated that the growth lines of Alamosaurus were drawn at 4–12 years, and the maximum age of Alamosaurus was 55 years for the age at 90% of the mass.
 The age shown in the growth increase table was estimated to be 60 years.
 Trackways show that Alamosaurus walked slowly at speeds of 3.2–4 km/h without dragging their tails.